textcreationpartnership/A00794/README.md

 ##Content Summary##

 #####Front#####
-A CATALOGVE OF DIVERS VISIBLE PROFESSORS OF the Catholike Faith.
-Which sheweth, that the Roman Churc

 1. TO THE READER.

 #####Body#####
 An.
 Dom.Chiefe Pastours.Gen.
 Councells.30.
 From the yeare 30.30Iesus Christ.The Hierosolymitan Counc
-    _ Vnto the yeare 100.

-    _ Vnto the yeare 200.

-    _ Vnto the yeare 300.

-    _ Vnto the yeare 400.

-    _ Vnto the yeare 500.

-    _ Vnto the yeare 600.

-    _ Vnto the yeare 700.

-    _ Vnto the yeare 800.

-    _ Vnto the yeare 900.

-    _ Vnto the yeare 1000.

-    _ Vnto the yeare 1100.

-    _ Vnto the yeare 1200.

-    _ Vnto the yeare 1300.

-    _ Vnto the yeare 1400.

-    _ Vnto the yeare 1500.

-    _ Vnto the yeare 1600.

 1. Catholike Professours.

     _ Vnto the yeare 100.